Shopify/web-configs/Decision records/09 - We do not use fragments tied to React components.md

 ## Decision

-Based on our experience with using GraphQL fragments, there are two types of downsides that we believe make fragments ill suited to indicating data needs.
-The first is problems with GraphQL fragments more generally:
+Based on our experience with using GraphQL fragments, there are many downsides that make fragments ill suited to indicating data needs:

-* They can’t declare arguments, so their use of variables becomes very awkward as they must rely on an implicit contract with the query/ mutation to include an appropriate argument declaration
-* They end up as part of the same global namespace of GraphQL document names, which can be problematic when the number of fragments increases

-The second category is issues that are more specific to how we write UI applications:

 * It is not clear how a component should "import" a fragment from another component; any mechanism for doing this feels like it violates the principle of component isolation